chadtripod/documentation/Armory-Spinnaker-Quickstart-2.md

 ```code
 immutable_metadata={"purpose":"example-purpose"}
 ```
 ***Note*** purpose should be left and the subnet identifier should replace "example-purpose".
 This will show up in Spinnaker UI as dropdown options. i.e. immutable_metadata={"purpose":"us-west-2-dev-subnet"}

+If you would like to validate the subnets that are being auto discovered you can put this query in the browser.

 ### Login to the Spinnaker UI.
 If you forgot your password you can retreieve it from your Minnaker Instance by SSH'ing in and running the command below.